220321-NET/trainer-code/06Angular/angular.md

 When you generate component using `ng generate component <component-name>` it comes with html, css, ts, and ts testing file.

 ### Decorator
 Decorator is a special syntax that lets angular know that it is angular's element. usually they start with `@` symbol, followed by the name, such as `@Component`, `@Directive`, `@NgModule`, `@Injectable`, `@Pipe` and more.
-After that syntax, comes configuration object.
+After that syntax comes configuration object that we can use to define different properties associated to the element

 ### Modules
 Angular module is very similar to namespaces in C#.
 Like how we bundle or register different types to a namespace, we register different angular elements to a module.
-All components have to be declared in ONE module, and in order for other modules to have access to components declared in different modules, first, you need to export that component in your module, and then you need to import that particular module in module.ts file.
+Each components have to be declared in a single(one and only one) module, and in order for other modules to have access to components declared in different modules, first, you need to export that component in your module, and then you need to import that particular module in module.ts file.
 Modules are decorated with `@ngModule` decorator that contains information regarding its members (components in declarations property), its dependencies (imports property) and what it exports, and so on and so forth.

 ### Services